spiral/docs/database/declaration.md

 dump($comparator->addedColumns());
 ```

 > Comparator will provide you list of created, updated, removed columns, indexes and foreign keys.
+You can also use your own version of SyncronizationBus to write and run migrations instead of performing altering operations.

 ## Table related operations
 You can also apply some operations on table level, such commands does not require schema saving and executed immidiatelly: